You must have a need for Alpharetta Pest Control or you would not have ended up on this page for Southern Pest Management. We can help!

 OUR ALPHARETTA PEST CONTROL METHODOLOGY

-Implementing an IPM program involves using the most selective pesticide that will do the job and be the safest for other organisms and your environment.
-This means using pesticides in bait stations rather than sprays; or spot-spray a few weeds instead of an entire area.
-To understand more about the science behind an IPM program, watch this video: Scientific Basis for IPM .
-This principle closely mimics our philosophy & standards so it was natural for us to incorporate into our daily practices.
+The implemenation of an IPM program means we apply pesticides in a more mindful manner.
+No two situations are alike, some may call for bait stations versus spraying, others may suggest spot-spray versus an entire area.
+To understand more about the science behind this type of program: Scientific Basis for IPM.
+Consequently, this principle closely mimics our philosophy & standards so it was natural for us to incorporate into our practices.

 1. Pest identification